Chai Latte Cake

-I cannot start my day without a cup of tea and my tea means homemade chai.
-Made with ginger, cardamom, my homemade chai spice mix.
+I cannot start my day without a cup of tea, and my tea means homemade chai.
+It’s made with ginger, cardamom, and my homemade chai spice mix.
 I loved the idea of adding homemade chai spice to a cake.
-We made it once and because it became so popular we ended up making it twice more in one week.
+We made it once, and because it became so popular, we ended up making it twice more in one week.

 Why make this cake recipe?

-- A classic butter-based cake with both white and brown sugars using my chai spice mix which is a perfectly mixed blend of ground ginger, cardamom, cinnamon, allspice, cloves, and nutmeg.
+- This is a classic butter-based cake with both white and brown sugar.
+I used my chai spice mix, which is a perfectly balanced blend of ground ginger, cardamom, cinnamon, allspice, cloves, and nutmeg.

 - Most of the ingredients are easy to find or simple pantry staples.

-- You must love the flavor and aromas of chai to enjoy this cake.
-If you don’t like chai spices you can also make Earl Grey cake or vanilla cafe latte cake which are both mildly spiced.
+- To enjoy this cake, you must love the flavor and aromas of chai.
+If you don’t like chai spices, you can also make Earl Grey cake or vanilla cafe latte cake, which are both mildly spiced.

 Ingredients and substitutes

-- All-Purpose Flour – regular all-purpose flour works great.
-No need to look for anything else.
-If you have only self-raising flour on hand use it but reduce the baking powder by half.
+- All-Purpose Flour—Regular all-purpose flour works great.
+There is no need to look for anything else.
+If you have only self-raising flour on hand, use it, but reduce the baking powder by half.

-- Unsalted Butter – I always use unsalted so I can control the amount of salt but if salted butter is all you have, use it and omit salt in the recipe.
+- Unsalted Butter—I always use unsalted butter so I can control the amount of salt, but if salted butter is all you have, use it and omit salt in the recipe.

-- Brown Sugar – I love the flavor molasses from the brown sugar adds to the recipe.
-You can use all white of course and the color of the cake will be a tad lighter but still delicious
+- Brown Sugar – I love the molasses flavor from the brown sugar added to the recipe.
+You can use all white, of course, and the color of the cake will be a tad lighter but still delicious.

 - Spices – Chai is all about spices.
 You can buy Indian chai tea bags that come with the spics and infuse them in the milk.
 The spice mix just makes it more potent and stronger in flavor.

-- Teabags – these are regular breakfast tea bags unless you choose to buy Indian chai-flavored tea bags.
-You can also use Earl Grey tea bags but take note that you will have a Beaumont flavor along with the chai
+- Teabags—These are regular breakfast tea bags unless you choose to buy Indian chai-flavored tea bags.
+You can also use Earl Grey tea bags, but note that you will have a Beaumont flavor along with the chai.

 Chai spice cake

-- Oven – Preheat the oven to 325 F/ 165 C/ Gas Mark 3.
-Grease and line with parchment paper 3 x 6-inch round cake pans or 2 x 8-inch round cake pans
+- Oven & Pans -Preheat oven to 350°F (175°C).
+Grease and line two 9-inch round cake pans or 3 x 7-inch round cake pans with parchment paper.

 - Chai – Infuse the tea bags in hot milk for 10 to 15 minutes until cooled.

-Pro tip – Alternatively, you can make the chai in a small saucepan over medium heat using chai leaves and milk.
-Stain before using it. - Dry ingredients – In a medium bowl, combine flour with baking powder, baking soda, chai spice mix, and salt – stir or sift and set aside.
+- Dry ingredients – In a medium bowl, combine flour, baking powder, baking soda, chai spice mix, and salt.
+Stir or sift and set aside.

 - Batter – In the large bowl of a stand mixer with the paddle attachment, cream the butter, white sugar, and brown sugar until light and fluffy